 Mohan had thoroughly read a book by Niklaus Wirth, which covered fundamental concepts of programming.
 He boasted: "I know everything about how to write a program.
 Why do I need to learn OOPS?"

-A wise developer replied: "Because what Niklaus said is theoretically correct: A program is a combination of two things: Information (data) and a set of instructions for manipulating that information (algorithms).
+A wise developer replied: "Because what Niklaus said is one part of the story - A program is a combination of two things: Information (data) and a set of instructions for manipulating that information (algorithms).
 But it turns out that we are not just writing programs, we are writing software."

 Mohan asked: "Well, what is the difference?"

-The wise developer explained: "A program is written to perform a specific task, such as sorting a linked list, finding a shortest path in a graph, or displaying a 'hello world' message on the console.
-Software, on the other hand, is a collection of programs that work together to perform one or more tasks."
+The wise developer explained: "We write a program to perform a specific task like sorting a linked list, finding the shortest path in a graph, or displaying a 'hello world' message on the console.
+Software, on the other hand, is a collection of programs that work together to perform several tasks."

-Before discussing Object-Oriented Programming (OOP), it is important to understand what an object is.
+Before discussing object-oriented programming, it is important to understand what an object is.
 An object is a logical construct that consists of user-defined data and a set of operations for manipulating that data.
-It can be thought of as a combination of data and behavior (Data + Operations = Object).
-So OOP is a way of organizing and structuring a program around these objects.
+It can be thought of as a combination of data and behaviour (Data + Operations = Object).
+So, OOP is a way of organizing and structuring a program around objects.

-Thinking in an object-oriented way can help you understand the problem you are trying to solve and create more maintainable and understandable software.
-It allows you to break a problem down into smaller, more manageable pieces and think about each piece individually, rather than trying to understand the entire problem at once.
-This can make it easier to design and build software that is easier for other people to understand and use.
+Thinking in an object-oriented way can help us understand the software problem we are trying to solve.
+It helps us to break a problem into smaller, more manageable pieces and think about each piece individually, rather than trying to understand the entire problem at once.

-As an example, consider the task of building an inventory management system for a bookstore.
-The requirements for this system might include:
+For example, let's consider the task of building an inventory management system for a bookstore.
+The requirements of this system might include:

 To build your system using an object-oriented approach, you will need to: